Rebecca Lee Crumpler: A Book of Medical Discourses

 It may be well to state here that, having been reared by a kind aunt in Pennsylvania, whose usefulness with the sick was continually sought, I early conceived a liking for, and sought every opportunity to relieve the sufferings of others.
 Later in life I devoted my time, when best I could, to nursing as a business, serving under different doctors for a period of eight years; most of the time at my adopted home in Charlestown, Middlesex County, Massachusetts.
 From these doctors I received letters commending me to the faculty of the New England Female Medical College, whence, four years afterward, I received the degree of Doctress of Medicine.

+She wrote, “Parents should hold onto their children, and children should stand by their parents, until the last strand of the silken cord is broken.”

-At the time, writings and books by African-American authors had prefaces and introductions written in the style of white male writings to give them authentication.
-Crumpler was able to introduce her own text, and was also able to justify her work based on her own authority.
+At the time, many writings and books by African-American authors had prefaces and introductions written in the style of white male writings to give them authentication.
+Crumpler introduced her own text, and justified her work based on her own authority.
+She regularly refers to her own experience and opinions in the work, establishing herself as a skilled expert whose advice should be followed, while presenting this advice in a familiar and personal style directly to the women who are intended as its primary audience.
+An article in 1894 in The Boston Globe described the book as “valuable” and Crumpler as “a very pleasant and intellectual woman” and “an indefatigable church worker.”

 Personal life

-While living in Charlestown, Rebecca Davis married Wyatt Lee, a Virginia native who was formerly enslaved.
-They were married on April 19, 1852,.
-This was Wyatt's second, and her first, marriage.
+While living in Charlestown, Rebecca Davis married Wyatt Lee, a laborer from Virginia who was formerly enslaved.
+They were married on April 19, 1852.
+This was Wyatt's second marriage, and her first.
 A year later Wyatt's son, Albert, died at age 7.
 This tragedy may have motivated Rebecca to begin her study of nursing for the next eight years.
-Rebecca was still a medical student when her husband died of tuberculosis on April 18, 1863.
+Rebecca was a medical student when her husband died of tuberculosis on April 18, 1863.
 He is buried at Mount Hope Cemetery in Boston.

 Dr. Rebecca Lee married Arthur Crumpler in Saint John, New Brunswick on May 24, 1865.
 Arthur was formerly enslaved and escaped bondage from Southampton County, Virginia.
 Born in 1824, he was the son of Samuel Crumpler, who was enslaved by Benjamin Crumpler.
 Arthur lived on the neighboring estate of a large landowner, Robert Adams, with his mother and siblings.
-When Adams died, his family was sold and nine-year-old Arthur was kept by Robert Adams' son, John Adams of Smithfield, Virginia after Arthur won a wrestling contest with John on the day of the estate auction.
+When Adams died, his family was sold and nine-year-old Arthur was kept by Robert Adams' son, John Adams of Smithfield, Virginia, after Arthur won a wrestling contest with John on the day of the estate auction.
 Except for one sister, he never found out the whereabouts of the people who continued enslaving and "purchased" his family members.
 He served with the Union Army at Fort Monroe, Virginia as a blacksmith, based upon his training and experience.
-He went to Massachusetts in 1862 and was taken in by Nathaniel Allen, founder of the West Newton English and Classical School, called the Allen School.
-On July 16, 2020, a ceremony was held at the Fairview Cemetery to dedicate a gravestone in memory of Rebecca Lee Crumpler and her husband Arthur.
-The granite stone was the result of a fundraising appeal spearheaded by Vicky Gall, a history buff and president of the Friends of the Hyde Park Library.
+He went to Massachusetts in 1862 and was taken in by Nathaniel Allen, founder of the West Newton English and Classical School, also called the Allen School.